mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **Nakagun:** This outcast subspecies lives in exile in the Nakagun sector and are known to possess strange psionic powers.
-Males and females are similar in size averaging 1.5 metres in height and weighing 55 kilograms.
+Males and females are similar in size averaging 1.5 meters in height and weighing 55 kilograms.
 Little else is known of this group since they fled from Lair over a 1,000 years ago.